Our units are design to be very portable and are supplied in their own carry cases which protects from damage and enable easy portability.

-Our units offer great accuracy and stability which are the most important features to look for when selecting the right supplier.
+Our units have great accuracy and stability which is the most important features to look for when selecting the right temperature calibrator.

-We offer units suitable for measuring between -25 to 650°C and the option of a dry-block insert or a water bath insert.
+We have units suitable for measuring between -25 to 650°C and the option of a dry-block insert or a liquid bath.